legendAhsan/Quizly/README.md

-# Quizly
+# Quizly (UnderProcess)
 Quizly is a website which takes the javascript quiz from the user.
 It is built with a MERN stack.
-Its still underprocess...